Expanding Small-Scale Datasets with Guided Imagination: Experiments

-\textbf{Comparisons with data augmentation.} As shown in Table~\ref{exp_main}, compared with the model trained on the original datasets, GIF-DALLE leads to 29.9\% accuracy gain on average over six datasets, showing promising capabilities for expanding small datasets.
-Such improvement not only shows that dataset expansion is a promising direction for boosting DNNs on real small-data applications, but also verifies the effectiveness of our guided imagination in creating informative new samples.
+\textbf{Expansion effectiveness.} As shown in Table~\ref{exp_main}, compared with the models trained on original datasets, GIF-SD boosts their accuracy by an average of 36.9\% across six natural image datasets and 13.5\% across three medical datasets.
+This verifies the superior capabilities of GIF over other methods for enhancing small datasets, particularly in the data-starved field of medical image understanding.
+This also suggests that dataset expansion is a promising direction for real small-data applications.
+Here, the reason why GIF-SD outperforms GIF-DALLE is that GIF-DALLE only exploits the image-to-image variation ability of DALL-E2, while GIF-SD further applies text prompts to diversify samples.

-In addition, our expansion method is more \textit{sample efficient} than data augmentations, in terms of the accuracy gain brought by each created sample.
-As shown in Figure~\ref{fig_efficiency}, on Cars and DTD datasets, 5$\times$ expansion by GIF-DALLE even outperforms 20$\times$ expansion by various data augmentation methods, implying GIF-DALLE is 4$\times$ more sample efficient than them.
-This is because these augmentation methods cannot generate images with new and highly diversified content.
-In contrast, our GIF leverages strong prior models (\eg DALL-E2 and CLIP) trained from large datasets, and learns to perform imagination with the guidance from our discovered criteria.
-Hence, it can generate more diversified and informative images, leading to more significant performance gain.
+\textbf{Expansion efficiency.} Our GIF is more \textit{sample efficient} than data augmentations, in terms of the accuracy gain brought by each created sample.
+As shown in Figure~\ref{fig_efficiency}, 5$\times$ expansion by GIF-SD outperforms even 20$\times$ expansion by various data augmentations on Cars and DTD datasets, implying our method is at least 4$\times$ more efficient than them.
+The limitations of these augmentations lie in their inability to generate new and highly diverse content.
+In contrast, GIF leverages strong prior models (\eg SD), guided by our discovered criteria, to perform data imagination.
+Hence, our method can generate more diversified and informative samples, yielding more significant gains per expansion.

-\textbf{Visualization.} We further visualize the created samples.
-As shown in Figure~\ref{fig_visualization_caltech}, GridMask masks partial pixels of the inputs, while RandAugment randomly varies the images with a set of transformations.
-Both of them cannot create new content from the inputs, whereas our method can create images with new contents from the seed images, \eg water lilies with different postures and backgrounds.
-This further shows the superiority of our method.
-See more visualization in Appendix~\ref{appendix_more_visualization}.